lancenacabuan/shared/README.md

 ---

-## Evangelical Theosis: The Four Pillars of Holistic Christianity
+# Theosis: The Holistic Discipleship Journey

 The Christian life is not about mere outward behaviors or religious observances.
 At its core, it is an ongoing, transformative journey of becoming more like Christ.
 This process, referred to as *Theosis*, invites believers to reflect God’s image more fully and participate in His divine nature.